Troubleshooting

 • Zip the whole folder with the application.
 It’s okay to have one directory at the top-level, with an application executable in that directory.

 • Use continuous-integration tools whenever possible.
-We recommend integrating with patchkit-tools as well.
+We recommend integrating with pkt as well.

 Possible Reason: Anti-Virus Quarantine